 Is this Tiny Chihuahua a One-Person Dog?

 These canines are vulnerable to injury because they are small and have weak bones.
-Because they need to be more careful, young children shouldn’t be permitted to play by themselves with a Chihuahua.
+Because they need to be more careful, young children shouldn’t be permitted to play with a Chihuahua alone.
 In addition, a Teacup Chi concealed under the blanket can be readily killed by stepping or sitting on it.